abhishek-gola/hazard-detector/README.md

 | base | 0.174 | 0.340 | **27.6 %** | 36.2 % | 39.7 % |
 | shipped | **0.193** | **0.381** | 17.2 % | **39.7 %** | **48.3 %** |

-**Not a uniform win.** The noise model dominates on AP, on best F1 and everywhere above FP ≥ 5 %, but at very tight false-alarm rates the old hard mask is better.
+This is not a uniform win.
+The noise model dominates on AP, on best F1, and everywhere above FP ≥ 5 %.
+At very tight false-alarm rates the old hard mask is still better.
 Large-object recall goes 65 % → 91 %.

 `--row-scaled-area` reaches the highest recall anything reached (69 %) but costs precision throughout the useful region, so it is off by default.